klam20/CMPE131-EmailClient/readme.md

 This section covers the management of the To-Do List feature.
 Here are the instructions for each action:

-### Adding Items
+### Adding Items (Anthony)
 - On the left side of the email page, locate the dedicated section for the To-Do List
 - Fill out the task description and due date fields
 - Press the "+" button to add the task to the list
     <details>